ibiofab/COPIES/README.md

 # COPIES
-**CO**mputational **P**ipeline for **I**dentification of CRISPR-facilitated int**E**gration **S**ites (`CRISPR-COPIES`) is a command line and web interface tool for rapid discovery of genomic safe harbors.
+**CO**mputational **P**ipeline for **I**dentification of CRISPR-facilitated int**E**gration **S**ites (`CRISPR-COPIES`) is a command line and web interface tool for rapid discovery of neutral integration sites.
 Designed to work for any organism with a genome in NCBI and for any CRISPR system, `CRISPR-COPIES` can identify neutral sites in a genome-wide manner.
-The identified sites can be used for synthetic biology toolkit characterization and construction of genetically stable strains for biochemical production.
+The identified sites can be used for synthetic biology toolkit characterization and construction of genetically stable strains for biochemical production and gene therapy.

 - [Installation](#installation)
 - [Usage](#usage)